hashkat/hashkat/docs/input.md

   100
 ```

-*barabasi_connections* outline the number of follows an agent will make when added to the network when *use_barabassi == true*.
-For a classic Barabasi-Albert model, set this value equal to 1.
-For a non-classic Barabasi-Albert model, set this value to another value
-greater than 1.
+*barabasi_connections* outlines the number of follows an agent will make in a network simulation when *use_barabassi == true*.
+For a Classic Barabasi configuration, set this value equal to 1.
+For a Non-Classic Barabasi configuration, set this value to another value greater than 1.

 #### Barabasi Exponent